 Here at Adbar we believe helping low-income women and their families help themselves one person at a time is the most effective way to get people out of dependency and poverty and become productive citizens

-Our computer program is a one-of-a-kind computer clinic in Cambridge that provides a vital service to the greater Boston area.
-The program donates, repairs and trains in hardware and software and provides internships and training to students and learners of all ages.
+Get Connected is a one-of-a-kind computer clinic that provides a vital service in Cambridge and the Greater Boston area and beyond.
+The program donates refurbished desk top and laptops computers to those in need, repair services, trains in hardware and software, and offers internships to students and learners of all ages.

 Our community and self-advocacy is anchored in the belief that low-income women and their families can be their own best advocates when given the necessary tools, access to information, and support.
 We advocate on issues such as: human trafficking, domestic violence, mental illness, housing, immigration, family unification, and other challenges.
 We also collaborate with other organizations and associations that share our values and concerns.

 Global Women and Children’s Literacy Initiative – stay tuned!